Breath-Body-Mind Integration (Foundation level)

 • Guided relaxation

-• Case studies & discussion
+• Case studies and discussion

 • Practice – working with urgent bodily sensations/anxiety